Chinese paramilitary members are gathered near Hong Kong border

 Propaganda

-On Wednesday, a US official with direct knowledge of the latest assessment on Hong Kong told CNN that the US does not see forces 'streaming to the border' between China and Hong Kong.
+A US official with direct knowledge of the latest assessment on Hong Kong told CNN Wednesday that the US does not see forces "streaming to the border" between mainland China and Hong Kong.

+This public profile is part of China "sending a message" to Hong Kong and the world that they are present and have the capability, the official said.

 But the official added that the situation could quickly change as the forces are mobile, noting that China does have the capability to put significant forces into Hong Kong "within several hours."

-The official said the forces on the Shenzhen side are largely, if not all, PAP.
+The forces on the Shenzhen side are largely, if not all, PAP, according to the official.
 In recent months, as the crisis has built up, the PAP has "increased readiness levels," as well as making public shows of forces with anti-riot training.

 Earlier this week, Chinese state media circulated videos purporting to show an increased military presence in the city of Shenzhen.

+However, Chinese military assets are usually based on the border and there are several PLA bases and barracks stationed around Hong Kong.

-Experts say such an incursion would have disastrous effects for Hong Kong: It could hurt Hong Kong's status as an Asian financial hub; lead to a mass exodus of people; trigger a stern international response; and ultimately mean a failure of the "one country, two systems" policy.
+Experts say such an incursion by Chinese troops into Hong Kong would have disastrous effects for the city: It could hurt Hong Kong's status as an Asian financial hub; lead to a mass exodus of people; trigger a stern international response; and ultimately mean a failure of the "one country, two systems" policy.

 Given the city's close ties to mainland China, any intervention of force would risk ricocheting through the entire country at a time when the world's second biggest economy is already vulnerable because of the trade war with the United States.